The power clean is easily the most popular variation of the Olympic Clean found in Olympic weightlifting.

 Shoulders slightly over the bar, arms straight, hips slightly higher than the knees.
 Because of differences in body composition, torso lengths and limb lengths, every lifter will not look exactly the same when it comes to the starting body position.

-The key is to find a position that meets the basic criteria of shoulders over the bar, hips slight higher than the knees and is comfortable for the lifter.
+The key is to find a position that meets the basic criteria of shoulders over the bar, hips slightly higher than the knees and is comfortable for the lifter.

 I recommend for beginners to look straight ahead because it helps with maintaining good posture and body position, but more advanced lifters can also look slightly down if they choose.